cracked-machine/embedded_utils/tests/README.md

 ## Running Units Tests on X86

-When you run the default CMake build, the output is linked with the Catch2 library.
-To run the testsuite use the command:
+Open this project in VSCode to run the unit tests.
+The build output is linked with the Catch2 library, so to run the unit tests you only need to run the build:
 `./build/test_suite`

 See `.vscode/tasks.json` for details on the individual toolchain commands.